 \item Third, with the presence of additional $\log p$ terms to account for the high-dimensional effect in our established elementwise maximum rates, the scaled phase transitions for high-dimensional dense functional data occur based on the ratios of the average sampling frequency per subject to $n^{1/4}(\log p)^{-1/4}.$ This leads to a further partition of dense functional data into categories of ``semi-dense'' and ``ultra-dense'', depending on whether the parametric rate $(\log p)^{1/2}n^{-1/2}$ can be attained or not.
-With suitable choices of optimal bandwidths, we also present the optimal elementwise maximum rates from sparse to semi-dense to ultra-dense functional data, which correspondingly extend the optimal rates in \cite{zhang2016} to the high-dimensional setting. \end{itemize}
+With suitable choices of optimal bandwidths, we also present the optimal elementwise maximum rates from sparse to semi-dense to ultra-dense functional data, which correspondingly extend the optimal rates in \cite{zhang2016} to the high-dimensional setting.
+See Remarks~\ref{rmk_nonasy_phase} and \ref{rmk_nonasy_phase2}. \end{itemize}

 {\bf Outline of the paper}.
-In Section~\ref{sec.method}, we present the nonparametric smoothing approach to estimate the mean and covariance functions.
-In Section~\ref{sec.theory}, we investigate the non-asymptotic and convergence properties of the proposed local linear smoothers and discuss the associated phase transition phenomena.
+Section~\ref{sec.method} presents the nonparametric smoothing approach to estimate the mean and covariance functions.
+In Section~\ref{sec.theory}, we investigate the non-asymptotic properties of the proposed local linear smoothers and discuss the associated phase transition phenomena.
+In Section~\ref{sec:app}, we outline a couple of applications of the non-asymptotic theory for the local linear smoothers.
 The established theoretical results are validated through simulations in Section~\ref{sec.sim}.
-All technical proofs are relegated to the Appendix.
+All technical proofs are relegated to the appendix.